Rethink Inclusion

 -

-Training and consultancy is delivered as agreed.
+Training and consultancy is delivered as agreed:

 Sessions are engaging, flexible and accessible.

-Communication differences are accommodated to ensure full participation.
+Communication styles accommodated to ensure participation.

 Adapt as we go if required to meet business needs.